-A theological and practical introduction to the ministry of Christian counseling.
-Includes the establishment of a biblical foundation, the development of effective procedures, and the discussion of specific issues and problems in counseling.
-Identical to ECS 622 and CMn 632.
-Both semesters, three hours.
+A theological and practical introduction to the ministry of Christian counseling, Includes the establishment of a biblical foundation, the development of effective procedures, and the discussion of specific issues and problems in counseling.
+Identical to SCM 632.
+Both semesters and summer, three hours.